Bill Blankenship: Fayetteville High School

 On June 7, 2016, it was announced that Blankenship had accepted the vacant head coaching position at Fayetteville, a Class 7A program in Arkansas.
 In his only season at the school, he led Fayetteville to the Class 7A Arkansas state title.

 Owasso High School

 On January 6, 2017, it was announced that Blankenship had accepted the vacant head coaching position at Owasso High School, a Class 6A-I program in Owasso, Oklahoma.
 Owasso went on to win the Class 6A-1 Oklahoma State Championship by defeating Union High School 21-14, breaking the 21-year Union-Jenks streak.
-In 2021, Blankenship led Owasso to an 8-3 record before losing to Broken Arrow High School, which is coached by his son Josh Blankenship, 41-40.
+In 2021, Blankenship led Owasso to an 8-3 record before losing to Broken Arrow High School, 41-40.
+In December 2023, Blankenship announced his decision to retire from coaching after seven seasons with Owasso.

+In December 2024, after a season away from Owasso High School, it was announced that Blankenship will be returning as the school's head high school football coach.